ibexa/documentation-user/docs/content_management/translate_content.md

 - Application administrators can [define language pairs]([[= developer_doc =]]/multisite/languages/translations_management/#define-language-pairs) and assign [translation providers]([[= developer_doc =]]/multisite/languages/translations_management/#configure-translation-providers) to them.
 - Content editors get a redesigned translation interface called side-by-side translation view.
 If at least one automated translation provider is configured, editors can use it here to machine-translate content.

+!!! note "Translations management limitations"

+    Content types that use Page Builder or Form Builder do not support the side-by-side translation view and open in the standard single-language editor instead.
+    Additionally, content types that use Form Builder do not support automatic translation and you can only translate them manually.

+    When a content type that uses Page Builder is automatically translated, only the following are translated:

+    - The page's title and description
+    - Names of page blocks
+    - Plain text on page blocks
+    - Richtext fields on page blocks

+    Also, product attributes are not translatable and they are inactive in the side-by-side translation view.

 ### Side-by-side translation view

 The side-by-side translation view displays the source and target text of the content item or product on one screen.